AsexGenomeEvol/Timema_asex_genomes/side_proj/D_snp_calling_round0/README.md

 The work-around is to do a first, preliminary round of variant calling with original base quality scores in order to get a raw set of variants that will be use to mask these positions during the **BQSR** step (so that they are not mistaken for sequencing errors).
 Once the bam files have been recalibrated, a new round of variant calling can be performed to obtain a trustable set of variant positions.
 Note that this cycle (BQSR/variant calling) can be repeated several times until convergence.
-For computational reasons however, we only did a single BQSR step.
+For computational reasons however, we only did the BQSR step once.

 Following commands are given for species '**1_Tdi**' (all runs of each five samples have been merged into a single bam file).